Freestone, California

-Freestone is an unincorporated community in Sonoma County, California, in the United States.
-A former stone and logging town, Freestone is the entryway to the Bohemian Highway.
+Freestone is an unincorporated community in Sonoma County, California, United States.
+A former stone and logging town, Freestone is the gateway to the Bohemian Highway.
 In 1974, Freestone became the first historic district named by Sonoma County.
 The downtown comprises a handful of historic buildings with a selection of local businesses, including a cheese shop, winery, bakery, and a day spa.
 Freestone has a population of 32.

 History

 Freestone is named after a sandstone quarry that was developed in the area around 1861.
 The area once consisted of three ranchos: Rancho Cañada de Jonive, Rancho Estero Americano, and Rancho Cañada de Pogolimi.
 The area was split into three ranchos as the result of a dispute between three early settlers, James McIntosh, James Black, and James Dawson.
 The three men were allowed to settle on the land by Mariano Guadalupe Vallejo in the 1830s, where they built a saw mill.
 Eventually the three men left the area.

 Jasper O'Farrell moved into the area in 1849, after exchanging Nicasio Rancho for Rancho Cañada de Jonive.
 He eventually purchased Rancho Estero Americano.
 A land surveyor, O'Farrell surveyed the surrounding area, which he called Analy Township.
 O'Farrell found success in the area, acquiring a total of 560 acres of land.
 He was elected to the California State Senate in 1859.
 Within a year he had to sell his land and in 1870 he moved back to San Francisco.